sillen102/simba/README.md

 }

 func main() {
-    // Using simba.Default() will use the default options for logging and request validation,
+    // Using simba.Default() will use the default options for logger and request validation,
     // add default middleware like panic recovery and request id and add some endpoints like /health
     //
     // If you wish to build up your own router without any default middleware etc., use simba.New()